iemafzalhassan/online_shop/README.md

 ## Tasks

-For this hackathon phase, your work will center around the following tasks:
+For this hackathon phase, you need to focus on these main tasks:

-### Git & GitHub
+Git & GitHub

-- **Repository Management:** Fork and clone the repository, then create a new branch for your work.
-Ensure your commit history is clean and well-documented.
+Manage the Repository: Fork and clone the repository, create a new branch for your work, and keep your commits clear and well-documented.
-- **Collaboration Practices:** Follow best practices for version control by making descriptive commits, creating pull requests, and engaging in code reviews.
+Collaborate Well: Use good practices for version control by making clear commits, creating pull requests, and reviewing code.
-- **Workflow Optimization:** Identify any areas where the Git workflow can be improved and document your suggestions for future enhancements.
+Optimize Workflow: Look for ways to improve the Git workflow and write down your ideas for future enhancements.

-### Linux
+Linux

-- **Command Line Proficiency:** Review the code for examples of Linux command usage.
-Test and verify that file operations, system scripts, and environment configurations are functioning as expected.
+Command Line Skills: Check the code for examples of Linux commands.
+Test them to ensure file operations, scripts, and settings work as expected.
-- **System Administration:** Examine how the application handles Linux-based operations such as permissions, file management, and process monitoring.
-If you see room for improvement, implement those changes and document them.
+System Administration: See how the application handles Linux tasks like permissions, file management, and monitoring.
+Make improvements if needed and document them.
-- **Documentation:** Clearly document any Linux-related enhancements you make, explaining how they optimize the project’s performance or usability.
+Documentation: Clearly explain any Linux-related improvements you make and how they help the project.

-### Docker
+Docker

-- **Containerization Principles:** Even though a Dockerfile is not provided in this repository, consider how you would package and deploy this application using Docker.
-Reflect on the design decisions that would facilitate containerization.
+Containerization: Think about how you would package and deploy the application using Docker, even though there's no Dockerfile provided.
-- **Conceptual Improvements:** Propose any modifications or improvements that could make future Docker integration smoother.
-Document your suggestions clearly in your pull request.
+Suggest Improvements: Propose changes that could make it easier to integrate Docker in the future and document your ideas.
-- **Code Readiness:** Ensure the codebase is structured in a way that aligns with Docker best practices, preparing it for eventual containerized deployment on AWS EC2 / Azure VM / Google Compute Engine (Your Choice of Cloud).
+Prepare the Codebase: Ensure the code is organized in a way that follows Docker best practices, ready for deployment on AWS, Azure, or Google Cloud.

 ---
 > [!IMPORTANT]